arneBersch/Zoeglfrex/docs/reference.md

 ```
 The value is given in degree.

-You can also set Fixture exceptions in order to set phase differences between Fixtures:
+You can also set Fixture exceptions in order to produce phase differences between Fixtures:
 ```
 Effect 1 Attribute 9 Fixture 4 Set 90
 ```